-Midsumma Festival 2021 will now fall between 19 April to 5 May 2021 with Midsumma Pride March planned to follow a few weeks later (date to be announced).
+Midsumma Festival 2021 will now fall between 19 April to 5 May 2021 with Midsumma Pride March to be held on Sunday 23 May.
 Event registrations will now close on 14 Dec 2020.

 We take pride in delivering a premier festival each year and by moving our festival dates mid-year, we hope to put our artists, producers and venues in the best position possible to deliver an accessible festival that connects our communities and celebrates queer arts and cultures.